 Trainers, sports team members, extended family members (uncles, aunts, godfathers, godmothers, etc.), pets (!) and others cannot accumulate energy cubes.
 They are, however, welcome to move to encourage students in their challenge.

-Where are the other compiling tools (School contest leader’s tally sheet, class contact’s calendar) available?
+Where are the other compiling tools available?
+(School and Class Leader’s tally sheet, calendar, etc)?

-Paper versions of the student logbook will be sent directly (while supplies last) to participating schools for free, which will then be in charge of distributing them to the students.
-For students without a paper copy of the logbook, a condensed version is available on the Toolbox section of our website.
-Schools and parents can download the logbook and print it out (1 page, double-sided).
+For students without a hard copy of the logbook, a version is available in the Tool Box section of our website.
+Schools and parents can download the logbook and print it out.

 How result are compiled?

-The Grand défi Pierre Lavoie provides compiling tools for schools, including the condensed Student logbook, the class contact’s calendar and the school contest leader’s tally sheet.
-These tools are recommended by the Grand défi, and each school can modify them as needed.
-These tools can be downloaded from the Toolbox section.
-The class contact’s calendar must be printed and distributed to each class.
-The teacher responsible for the Energy cubes challenge contest must fill out the school contest leader’s tally sheet.
+The Energy Cubes Challenge provides compiling tools for schools, including a printable Student logbook, the Class Leader's calendar and the School Leader's tally sheet.
+These tools are optionals but strongly recommended, and each school can modify them as needed.
+These tools can be downloaded from the Toolbox section (Ajout du lien PDF téléchargeable?)
+The Class Leader's calendar must be printed and distributed to each class.
+The Energy Cubes Challenge School Leader must fill out the School Leader’s tally sheet as well.

-For more information on how to record energy cubes, please consult the contest rules.
+For more information on how to record Energy Cubes, please see the Challenge rules.

 The logbook is used for activities performed at home.
-At school, such as during gym class or recess, teachers ecord energy cubes using either their own method or the tools we provide them.
-Note that an energy cube cannot be earned more than once.
+At school, such as during gym class or recess, teachers recordEnergy Cubes using either their own method or the tools provided.
+Note that an Energy Cubes cannot be recorded more than once.

 How are the winning schools chosen?

 Calculating the average number of Energy Cubes per student makes it possible to compare results between participating schools—which regularly compile their results online using the same basis—regardless of the number of students at the school.